wcm-io-devops/jenkins-pipeline-library/vars/ansible.md

 ## `checkoutRoles(String galaxyRoleFile)`

-This step checks out all ansible galaxy role file into subdirectories of the workspace to track SCM changes in the depending roles.
+This step checks out all ansible galaxy role file into subdirectories of the workspace (below `.roleRequirements`) to track SCM changes in the depending roles.
 For Ansible Galaxy roles the `src` Attribute is used, for `scm` roles the `name` attribute is used

 This currently works for: